koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
-This is the overview of the architecture of React.
+This is an overview of the architecture of React.

 Component is a layer to define components.
 Host components are provided by a renderer.
-ReactDOM provides DOM components as its host components. these components start with a lower case.
+ReactDOM provides DOM components as host components. these components start with a lower case.

 Custom components are built by application developers.
 These are what you create for your applications.

 Reconciler is a layer of React core.
-It schedules updates and calls host config functions.
+It schedules updates and calls functions in host config.
 It makes possible many features like Hooks, Suspense, and Concurrent Mode.

-Finally, Renderer is a layer to implement anything that depends on a host environment.
+Finally, Renderer is a layer for an implementation depending on a host environment.
-So when we create a custom renderer, we have to implement this layer.
+So when we create a custom renderer, we have to implement this.

 In other words, you can enable Hooks, Suspense, and Concurrent Mode on your custom renderer without implementing them yourself.
 -->